 The Board established the Audit Committee on 17 November 2014 with written terms of reference in accordance with the CG Code.
-The written terms of reference were updated on 28 December 2015 and 27 December 2018 respectively in light of the applicable amendments to the CG Code.
-As at 31 December 2022 and the date of this annual report, the Audit Committee comprises three members, all of whom are Independent Non-executive Directors.
-Ms. LIU Qianli, an Independent Non-executive Director with appropriate professional qualifications required under Rule 3.10(2) and 3.21 of the Listing Rules, served as chairwoman of the Audit Committee, and Mr. LAI Xiaoling and Mr. MA Suen Yee Andrew, both of whom are Independent Non-executive Directors, served as committee members.
+The written terms of reference were updated on 28 December 2015, 27 December 2018 and 26 March 2024 respectively.
+As at 31 December 2023 and the date of this annual report, the Audit Committee comprises three members, all of whom are Independent Non-executive Directors.
+Ms. LIU Qianli, an Independent Non-executive Director with appropriate professional qualifications required under Rule 3.10(2) and 3.21 of the Listing Rules, served as chairwoman of the Audit Committee, and Mr. LAI Xiaoling and Mr. CAO Xi (appointed on 17 November 2023), both of whom are Independent Non-executive Directors, served as committee members.
 The Board considered that the members of the Audit Committee possess sufficient professional knowledge and experience relating to accounting and financial management for discharge of their responsibilities.